UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Update online shopping, streaming, subscription, and smart home device locations to ensure seamless service at your new home.

-In our highly connected era, your digital footprint is almost as important as your physical residence.
-Many people overlook this crucial category until an expensive package arrives at the wrong doorstep or a smart thermostat attempts to cool a house you no longer own.
-Updating these active accounts prevents logistical frustration and ensures your digital life transitions smoothly to your new home.
+In our highly connected era, your digital footprint is almost as important as your physical brick-and-mortar residence.
+Many people frustratingly overlook this crucial category until an expensive package arrives at the wrong doorstep or a smart thermostat blindly attempts to cool a house they no longer own.
+Updating these active accounts actively prevents logistical frustration and ensures your modern conveniences transition beautifully.

-• Online Shopping: Update your default shipping address on Amazon, eBay, and PayPal immediately.
-Do this long before you order essential moving supplies to avoid catastrophic shipping errors.
+• E-commerce Platforms: Update your default shipping address on Amazon, Wayfair, eBay, and PayPal immediately.
+Do this long before you order essential moving supplies to avoid catastrophic shipping errors and the hassle of recovering misdelivered goods.

-• Streaming Services: Platforms like Netflix and Hulu actively track your household location.
-You might need to update your primary “home” network settings to avoid sudden service interruptions on movie night.
+• Streaming Services: Platforms like Netflix and Hulu actively track your household IP location.
+You might need to update your primary “home” network settings to avoid sudden service interruptions on family movie night.

-• Subscription Boxes: If you receive recurring meal kits, pet supplies, or magazines, pause or redirect these shipments well in advance of your actual move week.
+• Meal Kits and Deliveries: If you consistently receive recurring meal kits, pet supplies, or niche subscription boxes, pause or redirect these shipments well in advance of your actual move week so perishable food does not spoil on your old porch.

-• Smart Home Tech: Go straight into the settings of your Google Home, Alexa, or Ring devices.
-Changing the device location ensures you get accurate local weather, news, and emergency alerts, while keeping your home automation schedules running optimally as a smart energy-saving option.
+• Smart Home Tech: Go straight into the settings of your smart speakers and security cameras.
+Changing the device location ensures you get accurate local weather and emergency alerts, while keeping your home automation running as a highly efficient energy-saving option.

 A couple stands before a new home with a checklist, next to text urging early address changes.